The Superannuation Guarantee Levy is represented as a percentage of an employees’ wage.

 The reason why the Government contributes so much towards funding the Age Pension is because too many Australians have not saved for their own retirement and rely on the Government to fully or partially substitute their income to cover living expenses throughout retirement.

-Some of this can be attributed to the Government promising to fund the population’s retirement in exchange for increased taxes at the time – decades ago.
+Some of this can be attributed to the Government promising to fund the population’s retirement in exchange for increased taxes in the early 1990s.

 By increasing the Superannuation Guarantee Levy rate, most employees will effectively have their take-home wage reduced and a higher amount contributed to their superannuation account.
 I say effectively because employers are now offering salary packages inclusive of super, so that they are not impacted by a gradual increase in the SG Levy.